BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Method

-\textbf{Inference} During inference, the feature distillation module is removed as it only contributes during the training phase.
-After assembling the graph with predictions, $K \cdot N_p$ triplets are obtained.
-To obtain the final results, we first remove self-connected predictions, where the object and the subject of the triplets are identical.
-Then, by re-ranking all the triplets with the belief score $S$, the top $K$ of them are selected as the final prediction results.
-The belief score $S$ is the product of the classification probabilities of the corresponding subject entity, object entity, and predicate.
+During inference, the feature distillation module is removed, as it is used only during training.
+After constructing the graph with predictions, we obtain $k \cdot N_p$ triplets.
+To produce the final results, we first filter out self-connected predictions where the object and subject in a triplet are identical.
+Next, we re-rank all triplets based on a belief score $S$ and select the top $k$ as final predictions.
+The belief score $S$ is calculated as the product of the classification probabilities of the corresponding subject entity, object entity, and predicate.